Jenny Lake Renewal Project

 What to Expect

-Check at a visitor center for up-to-date information.
-Closures and detours will change several times until early July.
-The Jenny Lake shuttle boat began operations June 16, 2017.
+Check at a visitor center for up-to-date information as closures and detours are always changing.
 Visitors can enjoy the newly completed Hidden Falls viewing area and continue 0.3 miles uphill to the scenic Lower Inspiration Point.
 At this point, the trail will dead-end as crews work to create a more sustainable traditional Inspiration Point viewing area.
 If hikers wish to access Cascade Canyon, they will need to use the horse trail bypass.

-Parking at South Jenny Lake will be extremely limited during the 2017 summer season.
+Parking at South Jenny Lake is extremely limited during the 2017 summer season.
 Plan on arriving early, before 9:00 am, or plan to visit late in the day, after 4:00 pm to have the best chance of finding a parking space.

 Restrooms –vault toilets and/or portable toilets will be available during construction.
 No flush toilets will be available.